johnwr-response/boot5fsb5mw/NOTES.md

 ### Flexbox Classes

 - Quickly manage the layout, alignment, and sizing of grid columns, navigation, components, and more with a full suite of responsive flexbox utilities.
 For more complex implementations, custom CSS may be necessary

+### Cards

+- Bootstrap’s cards provide a flexible and extensible content container with multiple variants and options.
+A card is a flexible and extensible content container.
+It includes options for headers and footers, a wide variety of content, contextual background colors, and powerful display options